-Arthritis treatment often involves lifestyle changes and medical interventions such as injections.
+Arthritis treatment often involves corticosteroid, biologic, and PRP injections.
 Injections can deliver medication directly to the affected joint and provide longer relief.

 Arthritis is not a single condition — there are around 100 different types.
 The most common is osteoarthritis (OA).

 Many people with arthritis can manage their symptoms with a combination of lifestyle strategies — such as diet, exercise, and efforts to maintain a moderate weight — as well as medical treatments such as over-the-counter (OTC) and prescription medications and physical therapy.

 Sometimes, a doctor may recommend that a person receive injections for arthritis.
 An injection provides medication directly to the affected joint or targets the portion of the immune system responsible for inflammation in the joint.

 This article reviews the different injections available for arthritis, why a doctor may recommend them, the risks, and more.

 Doctors do not always recommend injections for arthritis.
 Various other treatment options and self-care approaches can help relieve arthritis symptoms.

 - rheumatoid arthritis (RA) and other inflammatory arthritis types